 How To Change your Airdrop Name

 When using AirDrop to pass off data between iPhones and iPads, you may notice an abundance of other Apple IDs to select from, overcrowding your own.
 This can become an issue when every device around you has the same default name like “iPhone” or “iPad”.
-This is definitely something you’ll want to fix by changing the name of your own device.

 Change The AirDrop Name On Your Apple Device

-AirDrop can be incredibly handy for sharing files between your Apple devices but that’s only if you can differ yours from the many that may share the same WiFi space around you.
+AirDrop can be incredibly handy for sharing files between your Apple devices but that’s only if you can differentiate yours from the many that may share the same WiFi space around you.
 To ensure that all of the files you want to transfer are going to the correct device you’ll need to change the name.

 To change the name of your iPhone, iPad, or iPod touch, please do the following:

 - Go to or tap on your Settings icon from your iOS device.

 - Next, tap to About.

 - Tap on the name of your device which should be the very first line on this screen.

 - From here, you can change the name of your device which will be the same device name used when attempting to AirDrop files across devices.